PollockCR/CS480Pollock/PA10/README.md

 ...
 ```

-Planet information files must be in correct format or undesired results will occur.
+Information file must be in correct format or undesired results will occur.
 All files mentioned must be in location specified in info file.

 When the program is running, the following commands can be used:

 - To quit: *Esc*
 - To interact with cylinder: *Arrow keys*
 - To interact with the sphere: *WASD*
+- To change lighting type: *1 2 3 4*

-Project discripton found here: http://www.cse.unr.edu/~fredh/class/480/F2015/proj/PA08/PA8.php
+Project discripton found here: http://www.cse.unr.edu/~fredh/class/480/F2015/proj/PA10/PA10.php

 Extra Credit
 ------------
-The following features were added beyond project requirements:
-- Textures were loaded onto objects
+No extra credit achieved.

 Ubuntu Dependencies
 -------------------